Hoeijmakers/StarRotator/README.md

 #### This is a minimal guide for getting StarRotator to run.

 StarRotator will run out of the box using a default exoplanet system defined in prepackaged configuration files (the demo `.txt` files included in the `./input/` folder).
-In order to run StarRotator, perform the following steps:
+In order to install and run StarRotator, perform the following steps:
 1) Clone the repo / pull it to your machine.
+2) From the root directory, install it using `pip` as: `pip install .`.
-2) To begin, open python in the root folder and hit `from StarRotator import StarRotator, test_StarRotator`.
+3) Open python in the root folder and import it: `from StarRotator import StarRotator, test_StarRotator`.
-3) Run `testStarRotator()` to test that StarRotator functions normally.
+4) Run `testStarRotator()` to test that StarRotator functions normally.
 Functionality with PHOENIX models is possible even if you do not have pySME installed.
-4) StarRotator can be called as `KELT9 = StarRotator(586.0,592.0,200.0)` for a model spectrum of the Na-D lines of KELT-9, a fast-rotating 10,000K A-star orbited by KELT-9b, computed on a grid of (2x200)x(2x200) i.e. 400x400 square pixels.
+5) StarRotator can be called as `KELT9 = StarRotator(586.0,592.0,200.0)` for a model spectrum of the Na-D lines of KELT-9, a fast-rotating 10,000K A-star orbited by KELT-9b, computed on a grid of (2x200)x(2x200) i.e. 400x400 square pixels.
-5) Access the simulation output using attributes defined on the `KELT9` object: The wavelength axis of the model is accessed as `wl = KELT9.wl`, the out-of-transit stellar spectrum as `F_out = KELT9.stellar_spectrum`, the modelled time-series as `spectra = KELT9.spectra` and the residuals as obtained by dividing the out-of-transit spectrum out of the time-series: `residuals = KELT9.residual`.
+6) Access the simulation output using attributes defined on the `KELT9` object: The wavelength axis of the model is accessed as `wl = KELT9.wl`, the out-of-transit stellar spectrum as `F_out = KELT9.stellar_spectrum`, the modelled time-series as `spectra = KELT9.spectra` and the residuals as obtained by dividing the out-of-transit spectrum out of the time-series: `residuals = KELT9.residual`.
 These can be blurred to some spectral resolution defined in `KELT9.R` (defined by default as 115,000 in the `demo_star.txt` parameter file), using `KELT9.convolve_spectral_resolution()`.
 Convolution is applied to the residuals and not to the spectra that are divided by each other, because this introduces a numerical error.
-6) The StarRotator object contains methods to plot the simulation output.
+7) The StarRotator object contains methods to plot the simulation output.
 You can instantly plot the residuals of the time series like `KELT9.plot_residuals()`, and an animation of the entire time-series as `KELT9.animate()`, the result of which could look like the animation below.
-7) To use the simulation output, the user has access to the `KELT9.residual` numpy array, which can be written to file and loaded it when needed in an external workflow, or used as is.
+8) To use the simulation output, the user has access to the `KELT9.residual` numpy array, which can be written to file and loaded it when needed in an external workflow, or used as is.
-8) To change the parameters of your exoplanet system you can create new input files.
+9) To change the parameters of your exoplanet system you can create new input files.
 The parameters in the input files need to be given in the exact same order as in the demo files.
 Alternatively, you can call the StarRotator object with a dictionary that contains all these input values.
 See the example code block below':

 ```python
 #When using the input files: